HowToSD/ComfyUI-Data-Analysis/docs/reference/pandas_rename.md

 # Pandas Rename
 Renames an index (row label) or a column label.

-Note below node parameter description is inaccurate due to a reference generator's bug:
+Note below node parameter description is incomplete due to a reference generator's bug:
-* axis takes columns or index, not DataFrame.
+* axis takes columns or index.
-* Both current_label and new_label take a String.

 ## Input
 | Name | Data type |